Profile Logo

 RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes

 We present RL-AWB, the first framework that integrates reinforcement learning into automatic white balance for nighttime color constancy.
 Our approach fundamentally differs from existing paradigms by formulating AWB as a sequential decision-making problem, where an RL agent learns adaptive parameter selection policies for a novel statistical illuminant estimator.
-Experiments show that our method achieves 12% lower median angular error compared the the state-of-the-art methods on the Nighttime Color Constancy (NCC) dataset.

 Abstract